edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

   "select City.name order by City.name"

 And so is the method to do the query.
-It will just return a set of strings, so we don't even need to deserialize it into a Rust type:
+It will just return a set of strings, so we don't need to deserialize it into our own Rust type either:

 .. code-block:: rust